 Development of field projects.
-Based on the outcome of the needs assessment, develop field projects to reduce risk factors for NCDs and improve care for people with diabetes and hypertension in humanitarian crises.
+Based on the outcome of the situation analysis, develop field projects to reduce risk factors for NCDs and improve care for people with diabetes and hypertension in humanitarian crises.

 Monitoring and evaluation.
 Enhance monitoring and evaluation strategies through data management and collection, as well as knowledge sharing and alignment with other key actors.

 Advocacy.
 Raise awareness about the importance of addressing NCDs in humanitarian crises at global, regional and local levels through joint advocacy efforts.

 The ICRC helps people around the world affected by armed conflict and other situations of violence, doing everything possible to protect their dignity and relieve their suffering, often together with its Red Cross and Red Crescent partners.
 The ICRC also seeks to prevent hardship by promoting and strengthening humanitarian law and universal humanitarian principles.